 Location: Kashiwa City, Chiba Prefecture, Japan

-Developer: Mitsui Fudosan Co., Ltd.
+Developer: Mitsui Fudosan Co.Ltd.

-Mitsui Fudosan, one of Asia’s largest developers, engaged advisers and urban planners to improve Kashiwa-no-ha using smart city place-making techniques.
-Located 18 miles north of Tokyo, transit-oriented development Kashiwa-no-ha Smart City pioneers an urban planning approach for a resilient neighborhood with an active and vital community.
-Since 2004, it has been refined to include community aspirations, respond to disasters and support environmental and social initiatives.
-In 2016 Kashiwa-no-ha Smart City became the largest LEED® Neighborhood Development Plan Platinum certified smart city in the world.
+Located 18 miles (29 km) north of Tokyo, the transit-oriented development Kashiwa-no-ha Smart City pioneers an urban planning approach for a resilient neighborhood with an active and vital community.
+Since 2004, it has been refined to include community aspirations, respond to disasters, and support environmental and social initiatives.
+In 2016, Kashiwa-no-ha Smart City became the largest LEED Neighborhood Development Plan Platinum–certified smart city in the world.

-Conceived as a 656,000 square-meter mixed-use employment district, the ZGF-led vision plan organized around new concepts for open space, with costs and benefits shared by businesses and residential communities, intending to attract new development supporting residents and workers in nearby hospital and biomedical research facilities.
+Mitsui Fudosan, one of Asia’s largest developers, engaged advisers and urban planners to improve Kashiwa-no-ha using smart-city placemaking techniques.
+Conceiving the project as a mixed-use employment district, the ZGF-led vision plan is organized around new concepts for open space, with costs and benefits shared by businesses and residential communities and the aim of attracting new development supporting residents and workers in nearby hospital and biomedical research facilities.

 Large-scale sustainable living is reinforced through a centralized energy management system; energy conservation, generation, and storage; local production of food; and low-carbon urban transportation.
 Active and vital streets connect and energize the updated civic realm; living and working in the same neighborhood supports efficient use of resources, builds social cohesion, and improves livability.
 This synergy is demonstrated by the transformation of an inaccessible stormwater detention facility into a civic commons—a biophilic and sustainable community amenity.